 John, brother of Samuel Jr. in 1810

 John was enumerated with a wife & 10 children.
-This was certainly John, the brother of Samuel Jr., who was killed in 1814.
-After his death, Johnís widow Lydia and her 13 children moved to west central Missouri.
+This was certainly John, the brother of Samuel Jr., who was allegedly killed in 1814.
+We have proved this assertion to be untrue; however, John did seem to disappear about this time.
+The complete story of John's disappearance can be viewed here.
+After his disappearance, Johnís widow Lydia and her 13 children moved to west central Missouri.

 The enumeration of this John McCorkle does not reconcile with the John McCorkle family enumerated in the 1820 Green County census and in the 1840 and 1850 Missouri censuses.
 This seems to be another McCorkle mystery.
 To read more about this situation, click here.